tanvirr007/CustomROM_build_guide_aosp/README.md

 ## Final Step to Build Rom ##

-Paste this command and wait until downloading the necessary files
+After paste this command the clang will be started to clone in your rom path

 ```bash